How to integrate stripe php into joomla

 Joomla Custom HTML Module (Screenshot)

-Load the Module into an article to test your plugin
+Load the Module into an Article

 Enabling Joomla plugin Content - Load Modules (Screenshot)